hamishwp/Nhanes2021/NHANES-BP-Appendix.knit.md

 \end{tabular}
 \end{table}

-In Table \ref{tab:Delta-mean} we show the correlations between overall mean and absolute difference (\(|\Delta|\)) between clinic and home measurements.
+In Table \ref{tab:Delta-mean} we show the correlations between overall mean and absolute difference ($|\Delta|$) between clinic and home measurements.
-The results are given as a \(2\times2\) table, showing correlations within systolic and diastolic BP, and between the two.
+The results are given as a $2\times2$ table, showing correlations within systolic and diastolic BP, and between the two.
 The only moderately high correlation is between Systolic mean and Diastolic absolute Delta, which would correspond to a Variance Inflation Factor of 1.14.
 While this is not directly relevant to the present Bayesian methodology, it suggests that this correlation should not substantially affect the estimation of the model coefficients.

 In Table \ref{tab:SD-mean2} we show the correlations between mean and standard deviation for the three BP measures, considering all pairs of (Clinic,Home) and (Systolic,Diastolic).
 Finally, Table \ref{tab:SD-mean3} shows the correlations between systolic and diastolic, ranging over (Clinic,Home) and (Mean,SD).
 (Some of the numbers here of course duplicate those in Table \ref{tab:SD-mean2}.)
 Again, the correlations are too low to require any special treatment.

 \begin{table}[!h]
 \centering
-\caption{\label{tab:SD-mean3}Correlation between diastolic and systolic summary statistics.
+\caption{(\#tab:SD-mean3)Correlation between diastolic and systolic summary statistics.
 Rows correspond to variables and locations for diastolic, columns to variables and locations for systolic.}
 \centering
 \begin{tabular}[t]{lrrrr}
 \toprule